-Diff: 3 Chapter: 2 Objective: 2 Skill: Concept 44) Sanders Sporting Goods, an international sporting goods chain, is being sued for sexual harassment by a former Sanders employee.
-The plaintiff asserts that she was the victim of numerous unwanted sexual advances from a male co-worker.
-The woman claims that Sanders' management condoned a hostile work environment and that the company is liable for the actions of the male employee.
+56) Sanders Sporting Goods, an international sporting goods chain, is being sued for sexual harassment by a former Sanders employee.
+The plaintiff asserts that she was the victim of numerous unwanted sexual advances from a co-worker.
+The employee claims that Sanders' management condoned a hostile work environment and that the company is liable for the actions of the employee.